Dataset Security for Machine Learning: Data Poisoning, Backdoor Attacks, and Defenses: Training-Only Attacks

 \subsection{Bilevel Optimization}

-Bilevel optimization methods for data poisoning work by simulating a training pipeline, and then optimizing through this pipeline to directly search for poison data that result in corrupted models.
+While data poisoning in general can be formalized as a bilevel optimization problem, in this section, we discuss methods which directly approach the bilevel problem.
+These methods work by simulating a training pipeline, and then optimizing through this pipeline to directly search for poison data that result in corrupted models.
 While feature collision attacks are most effective when deployed against transfer learning, bilevel methods are highly effective against both transfer learning and end-to-end training.
 Simple bilevel formulations rely on a problem of the form

 where $\mathcal{C}$ denotes a set of permissible poisons (for example within an $\ell_{\infty}$ ball around clean training data), and $F$ denotes a neural network with parameters $\theta$.
 In words, this formulation searches for poison images with the property that, after training on both poisoned and clean images to obtain parameters $\theta'$, the resulting model places the target image into the desired class.
 Some works in this space also investigate additional threat models such as untargeted attacks in which the adversary seeks to maximize average test loss rather than targeted misclassification on a single test sample \citepp{munoz2017towards}{biggio2012poisoning}.
+Fundamentally, data poisoning can be formulated as a bilevel problem, and methods in the other sections of our survey can be seen as heuristic approaches to this problem.
+In this section, we discuss methods which directly tackle the bilevel problem.

 Early works on data poisoning for classical models solve a bilevel optimization problem, but they require that the inner problem can be solved exactly \citepp{biggio2012poisoning}{xiao2015feature}{ mei2015using}{koh2017influencefunction}. \citett{biggio2012poisoning} use this approach to induce general performance degradation in support vector machines.
 Similar algorithms have poisoned LASSO, ridge regression, and the elastic net for feature selection in malware detection \citepp{xiao2015feature}.
 Another work poisons SVM on data streams \citepp{burkard2017analysis}, and is the first to study targeted data poisoning rather than general performance degradation. \citett{mei2015using} prove that the bilevel optimization approach yields optimal training set attacks on simple models. \citett{jagielski2018manipulating} further improve the performance of bilevel optimization based attacks on regression by strategically selecting which data to poison and also manipulating response variables.
 Their work additionally provides an improved defense with formal guarantees.